2025ac05097/ML-Assignment-2/README.md

 ## 5. Evaluation Metrics

-The following five evaluation metrics were used:
+The following six evaluation metrics were used:

 - Accuracy
 - ROC-AUC